zulrang/trainheroic-leaderboard/README.md

 Open index.html.
 Everything else takes care of itself automatically.

+The leaderboard is designed to be displayed in fullscreen on a 1080p display device (such as a gym TV).

 ## Configuration

 You can adjust the delays by change the relevant variables in app.js

 ## TODO

- * Cache images to fix occasional lag
+ * Cache avatar images to fix occasional lag
  * Set up proper media queries to make heights more responsive
- * Add header for workout information
- * Create some fun stats at the bottom
+ * Dynamically adjust number of leaders displayed based on screen size